habi/EAWAG-manuscript/manuscript.md

 #### Extraction of oral and pharyngeal jaws, visualization of tomographic data

 To extract the oral jaw (OJ) and pharyngeal jaw (PJ) of the fishes, we used [*3D Slicer*](https://www.slicer.org) (Version 4.11.20210226) [@doi:10.1016/j.mri.2012.05.001] extended with the *SlicerMorph* tools [@doi:10.1111/2041-210X.13669] which aim to help biologists work with 3D specimen data.
-The reconstructed `PNG` stacks were loaded into [*ImageStacks*](https://www.slicer.org/wiki/Documentation/Labs/ImageStacks), depending on their size we reduced the image resolution (i.e. downscaled the images) for this first step.
+The reconstructed image stacks were loaded into [*ImageStacks*](https://www.slicer.org/wiki/Documentation/Labs/ImageStacks), depending on their size we reduced the image resolution (i.e. downscaled the images) for this first step.
 The three-dimensional volume was rendered via [*VTK GPU Ray Casting*](https://slicer.readthedocs.io/en/latest/user_guide/modules/volumerendering.html).
 A custom-made volume property was used as an input to view the scans.
 Using toggles in the volume rendering, we defined regions of interest (ROIs) for both the OJs and PJs in each specimen.